ibm-cloud-docs/EventStreams/eventstreams155.md

 In both cases, the {{site.data.keyword.messagehub}} instance shuts down and no longer accepts or processes connections.
  An activity tracker event is generated to report the action.
 For more information, see [{{site.data.keyword.cloudaccesstrailshort}} events](/docs/EventStreams?topic=EventStreams-at_events#events).

-Note: The authorization should be left in place between between your {{site.data.keyword.messagehub}} and key management service instances at all times.
-While removing this authoization will prevent {{site.data.keyword.messagehub}} from future access to the data, already in-use data will continue to be available for a period of time.
+Note: The authorization should be left in place between your {{site.data.keyword.messagehub}} and key management service instance at all times.
+While removing this authorization prevents {{site.data.keyword.messagehub}} from future access to your data, already in-use data will continue to be available for a period of time.

 ***Important:*** You are charged for your instance of {{site.data.keyword.messagehub}} until you deprovision it using the
 {{site.data.keyword.Bluemix}} console or CLI.
-These charges are still applied even if you have chosen to prevent access to your data.
+These charges are still applied, even if you chose to prevent access to your data.

 ### Restoring access to data

 Access can be restored only if the key was not deleted.
-To restore access, reenable your root key.
+To restore access, re-enable your root key.
 After a short period of initialization, your {{site.data.keyword.messagehub}} instance is restarted and starts accepting connections again.
 All data is retained, subject to the normal retention limits configured in your instance.